 Watering Needs: Water regularly during the growing season, especially in dry periods.

-Location Tips: Plant in a sunny spot with good air circulation.
-Avoid overcrowding to prevent fungal diseases.
+Location Tips: Plant them in a sunny spot that has good air circulation.
+Don’t overcrowd them either or you run the risk of spreading fungal diseases.

 Bee Balm is not only a favorite among bees but also hummingbirds.
-Its lovely vibrant flowers provide a rich source of nectar.
+It’s a very bright and beautiful flower that produces a lot of nectar for birds and insects.

 Growing Conditions: Prefers full sun but can tolerate partial shade.
 Needs rich, well drained soil.